 Your family member or friend is graduating from high school or college this year, and you’re stumped for a gift.
 Teens are notoriously hard to shop for, and you no longer know the interests of young adults who have been living away from home for four years.
 How do you say congratulations with the perfect graduation gift when you’d rather not write a check?

 Check out our list of the best graduation gifts for high school and college graduates.
 Hint: Our gift ideas work for clueless moms and dads who want to give a physical gift, in addition to a graduation party, financial help and a free place to live over the summer.

 Whether your student needs a reminder of home in their dorm room or something to spruce up the walls of their first apartment, you can’t go wrong with a framed photo.
-But professional framing can be expensive, and time consuming – which is why the rise of photo framing apps like Keepsake Frames and Framebridge are worth taking advantage of.
+Professional framing can be expensive and time-consuming, which is photo framing apps like Keepsake Frames and Framebridge are on the rise.

-These apps allow for customization of every aspect – size, frame type, and more.
-If frames aren’t their style, canvas options are also available.
+These apps allow for customization of every aspect: size, frame type and more.
+If frames aren’t your grad’s style, canvas options are also available.
 If your grad would rather have some nice art pieces, they’ll be able to upload digital art prints and more to be framed.
 Framebridge even offers diploma framing options.

 For those students who are readers but aren’t looking forward to packing up and moving their book collection, e-readers are here to help.
 Both Amazon’s Kindle and Barnes & Noble’s Nook offer sleek and multi-purpose solutions that will help them grow their personal library.